SaenzD/SaenzD/README.md

 - 🏢 I am currently working as a Software Engineer at OAGTECH21
 - 🎓 Studies for Software Engineering at Technological University of the Riviera Maya
+- 🤝 I am looking to collaborate on any open source project
 - 🏡'Lives in Chapultenango,  Chiapas, Mexico
+- 📧 How to reach me: saenz.doguez@gmail.com

 <!--
 **SaenzD/SaenzD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.